-This year we are offering curbside valet pick up.
-Students will dismiss to the gym.
+We offer curbside valet pick up.
+Students will dismiss to the gym at 3:17 p.m.
 A staff member will be at the sidewalk at the front of the building greeting those picking up.
 Students will wait in the gym until their car is ready at which point a staff member will walk them to the car.